Customer loyalty is an essential component of business success.

 The more accurately you can pinpoint each customer’s spending habits, shopping behaviour and product preferences, the more personal an experience you can offer them.
 We’ve already discussed how data can provide valuable insights into consumer habits, but you can also obtain this information from surveys, feedback forms and social media engagement.

 As millennials and Gen Z take over an increasingly dominant portion of global spending power, things like “convenience”, “instant gratification” and “corporate social responsibility” become more and more important.

 Digital loyalty apps, upfront signup incentives and loyalty programs that reflect good corporate citizenship are all characteristics that should be on any decent loyalty marketer’s radar right now.
-Learn more about current 2020 customer loyalty trends.
+Learn more about 2023 customer loyalty trends.